×

 The estimated cost to hold the Special Election is $500,000.

-Who will conduct the election to ensure the security and integrity of the process and results?
+Who is conducting the election to ensure the security and integrity of the process and results?

-The Special Election will be conducted by the Douglas County Elections office (a division of the Office of Clerk and Recorder) following the same detailed laws and rules that govern the conduct of each election in Colorado.
+The Special Election is being conducted by the Douglas County Elections office (a division of the Office of Clerk and Recorder) following the same detailed laws and rules that govern the conduct of each election in Colorado.
 Please visit the Conduct and Security of Elections page on DouglasVotes.com for detailed information about each step of the process.

 When will elected Home Rule Charter Commission Members take office, and what is the timeline for their duties?

 If voters approve the formation of a Home Rule Charter Commission, the Board of Douglas County Commissioners will set a date within 30 days for the elected Commission Members to hold their first meeting.
-The Commission will have 240 days from its first meeting to create a charter to submit for placement on the November 4, 2025, Coordinated Election ballot.
+The Commission will have 240 days from its first meeting to create a charter to submit for placement on a future election ballot.

 Where can I learn more about the Board of Douglas County Commissioners initiating the process to become a Home Rule County?